 The existing shared parking schedule in the zoning by-law does not have a specific category for cinemas.
 In the absence of a specific set of shared parking factors, we would interpret that the entire supply requirement is 100% utilized during on all time periods, which is clearly inaccurate since the peak demand for cinema parking occurs on weekend evenings.
-This situation could be rectified if a separate shared parking category for cinemas is inserted into the shared parking schedule in the general zoning by-law.
-Based upon our experience with cinema parking requirements we recommend the factors in Table 8 be used.
-We have also included a category for Sheridan College to recognize the limitations in the License agreement between the Square One Owners and the College.
+This situation could be corrected if a separate shared parking category for cinemas is inserted into the shared parking schedule in the general zoning by-law.
+Based upon our experience with cinema parking requirements we recommend the factors in Table 9 be used.